jordanadrianoo/Hack-Quarantine-2020/Flutter/README.md

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Flutter%20images/Flutter%20Dart%20Code.JPG)

 In the new search box *type* "**Flutter**" and click on the first option.
 A new flutter page should open up and look similar to the first section that we downloaded.
-This is the Flutters Dart Code. *click* **Install**.
+This is the Flutters Dart Code. click **Install** to add the extension to your Visual Studio IDE.